 Members of the CTSI with the appropriate qualifications and experience can apply for chartered trading standards practitioner (CTSP) status.

 Following training, you will gain experience working as a trading standards officer (TSO).
 With experience, you may be able to move into a senior TSO role with day-to-day responsibility for a team of officers.
 Typical activities will include ensuring they work in accordance with relevant legislation and regulations, and overseeing the investigation of complaints.

 There may be opportunities to specialise in a particular area of trading standards work, such as weights and measures, particularly if you're working in a large local authority.

 There are some roles available at more senior levels such as section head or team leader, divisional officer or manager, or chief or principal TSO.
 It may be necessary to relocate in order to reach the higher grades and levels of responsibility.

 Career development can also include moving into a general management position in a larger local government department.

-Opportunities exist in private industry in areas such as retail and manufacturing, advising on consumer law or quality control.
+You may wish to move into the private sector where opportunities exist in areas such as retail and manufacturing, advising on consumer law or quality control.

 With the right combination of knowledge, qualifications and experience, it may be possible to become a consultant, running your own business or advising large companies.
 As an experienced TSO, you could obtain contract work via specialist employment agencies.

 There may be some opportunities to work abroad.